norriskaley/KBCM-Jupyter-Notebook-Streamlit-Pages/README.md

 3) PROJECT1-ORGANIZED.ipynb (final product that was presented--Signal 3 was found to be best signal)

 Project 2 = Create a Streamlit Page to display results found in first project in a user-friendly app like program I had two runs for this.
-The first being specific to my Excel file but then I redid it to be able to input your own file and still have data anlysis tailored to your data
+The first being specific to my Excel file but then I redid it to be able to input your own file and still have data anlysis tailored to your data.
 Files for first run:
 1) dashboard.py
 2) home.py